michael-betz/Fan-Tas-Tic-Firmware/README.md

                     Set Rule to triggered state
                     switch output ON

-### Notes
-When enabling level trigger, the edge detecion is disabled and the rule will stay in triggered state as long as the input is high (or low)

-When auto. output off is enabled, the rule stays in triggered state as long as the level is high.
-When the level is low again, it disables the outputs and arms the trigger again.

-Warning: When auto. output off is disabled and level trigger is enabled it leads to a periodic trigger condition.
-Sending trigger events every `triggerHoldOffTime` as long as the level is there (not so good)

 __Example__

 Sent:

-        RUL 0 0x23 0x100 4 1 15 3 1 1 0\n
+        RUL 0 0x23 0x100 40 20 7 2 1\n

 Setup ruleId 0.
 Input hwIndex is 0x23, output hwIndex is 0x100.
-After triggering, at least 4 ms need to ellapse before the trigger becomes armed again.
-Once triggered it pulses the output for 1 ms with pwmPower 15, then it holds the output with pwmPower 3.
+After triggering, at least 40 ms need to ellapse before the trigger becomes armed again.
+Once triggered it pulses the output for 20 ms with pwmPower 7, then it holds the output with pwmPower 2.
 The trigger happens on a positive edge.
-Once the input is released (and at least 4 ms ellapsed), the output is switched off again.

 ## `LED` dump data to WS2811 RGB LED strings
 There are 3 channels which can address up to 1024 LEDs each.